Progress is being made daily towards lessening the impact of k9 diseases and illness in our breed.

-Veterinary medicines, treatments, health screenings, and selective breeding is helping yet sadly, the Great Dane remains a relatively short-lived breed.
+However and in fact, sadly, the Great Dane remains a relatively short-lived breed.

-Addison's Disease (hypoadrenocorticism)
+Addison's Disease (hypoadrenocorticism):

 Primary Addison's disease is a deficiency or total loss of the hormones made by the dog's adrenal glands.
 These glands produce three different hormones; corticosteroids, aldosterone and cortisol.